pettamrakesh3/Library-Management/README.md

 Follow the on-screen instructions to interact with the library management system.
 You can add and remove books, manage patrons, borrow and return books, and display information about the library.

-## Contributing

-If you'd like to contribute to the project, feel free to fork the repository and submit a pull request.
-Please follow the [code of conduct](CODE_OF_CONDUCT.md).